 - Replace the UNIQUE_KEY with the unique code that you got via email.

-- As you type the command and press enter key, the unlocking process will start.
+- As you type the command and press the enter key, the unlocking process will start.

 - Be patient and wait for a minute.
 After the process completes successfully, you’ll see Bootloader Unlocked warning on your Moto G 2nd Generation smartphone.